Kyle Tucker

-Kyle Daniel Tucker (born January 17, 1997), nicknamed "King Tuck", is an American professional baseball right fielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Houston Astros and Chicago Cubs.
+Kyle Daniel Tucker (born January 17, 1997), nicknamed "King Tuck", is an American professional baseball right fielder for the Los Angeles Dodgers of Major League Baseball (MLB).
+He has previously played in MLB for the Houston Astros and Chicago Cubs.
 Internationally, Tucker represents the United States.

 A native of Tampa, Florida, Tucker won Florida's Gatorade Player of the Year Award while attending and playing for Henry B. Plant High School.
 Tucker was selected by the Astros with the fifth pick in the first round of the 2015 MLB draft, and he made his MLB debut with them in 2018.
 In 2021, he was selected to the All-MLB Team for the first time.
 The following year, he earned his first World Series championship, MLB All-Star selection, and Gold Glove Award.
 In 2023, Tucker was the AL run batted in leader and won his first Silver Slugger Award.
 Since 2021, Tucker has made the All-Star Game four times.